Homological algebra of Nakayama algebras and 321-avoiding permutations: Translation

-The previous results gave an algebraic characterisation of module of injective dimension at most one in Nakayama algebras.
-In the final section we will use a more picturial description of those modules.
-The next result shows how to calculate $\dim(\Ext_A^1(J,J))$ in terms of radicals of indecomposable projective modules with injective dimension at most one. \begin{theorem} Let $A$ be a Nakayama algebra with a linear quiver and Jacoboson radical $J$.
+The previous results gave an algebraic characterization of modules of injective dimension at most one in Nakayama algebras.
+In the final section we will use a more pictorial description of those modules.
+The next result shows how to calculate $\dim(\Ext_A^1(J,J))$ in terms of radicals of indecomposable projective modules with injective dimension at most one. \begin{theorem} Let $A$ be a Nakayama algebra with a linear quiver and Jacobson radical $J$.
 Then $\dim(\Ext_A^1(J,J))=n- | \{ e_i J | \id(e_i J) \leq 1 \}|$.

 \end{theorem}